lilianricaud/patterning-complexity/permaculture_patterning_spand_journal_2015.md

 - as an element in the world, it is a relationship between a certain context, a certain system of forces which occurs repeatedly in that context, and a certain spatial configuration which allows these forces to resolve themselves.
 - as an element of language, a pattern is an instruction, which shows how this spatial configuration can be used, over and over again, to resolve the given system of forces, wherever the context makes it relevant.

 The pattern is, in short, at the same time a thing, which happens in the world, and the rule which tells us how to create that thing, and when we must create it.
-It is both a process and a thing; both a description of a thing which is alive, and a description of the process which will generate that thing
+It is both a process and a thing; both a description of a thing which is alive, and a description of the process which will generate that thing[^3],[^4].

-# 3,4
-.

 It is important to insist that, more than just being a way to describe a good practice, a pattern is a particular _configuration_ - within a particular system - that integrates and resolves a set of conflicting forces in a harmonious/non-forceful manner.

-This forces can be structural, social, psychological, psychic, natural or a mix of several different ones
+This forces can be structural, social, psychological, psychic, natural or a mix of several different ones[^2].

-# 2
-.

 The power of good patterns comes from the fact that when the _qualitative relationship_ between elements is right, it allows the various forces in presence to be used productively by the system to maintain itself and/or help maintain the sub-systems it contains and the wider systems it is part of.